Battle of Karameh: Battle

 At 5:30 AM on 21 March, the Israeli forces attacked simultaneously on the three bridges.
 Combat engineers built a pontoon bridge in the north and the troops crossed the river.
 The Israeli spearheads pushed across the Allenby Bridge and advanced towards Shunat Nimreen.

 At 6:30 AM, Israeli helicopters started landing the bulk of the paratrooper battalion north of Karameh.
 An Israeli aircraft was supposed to drop leaflets addressed to Fatah, after the paratroopers had surrounded the town; however, due to difficult weather conditions, the helicopters flying the paratroopers arrived twenty minutes too late.
-Met with resistance by Fatah commandos and Jordanian regulars supported by Jordanian artillery, the paratroopers suffered heavy losses.
+Met with resistance by Fatah commandos and Jordanian troops supported by Jordanian artillery, the paratroopers suffered heavy losses.
 When the southern task force began their drive north towards Karameh, they encountered a Jordanian infantry brigade supported by armor, artillery and antitank weapons.
 The Israeli Air Force launched airstrikes, but was only able to inflict minor damage on the dug-in Jordanians.
 Fighting from their entrenched positions, the Jordanians repelled several Israeli assaults.

 In the south, Jordanian artillery shelling prevented the Israelis from erecting another pontoon bridge on the site of the Abdullah bridge, halting the Israeli advance there.
 After crossing the Allenby Bridge, the 7th Armored Brigade spread in three directions from Shuna: One or more companies drove north to Karameh.
 An infantry battalion and a tank battalion moved east to block the Salt road.
 And another infantry battalion moved south to assist the force trying to break across the Abdullah Bridge.
 Meanwhile, the force that crossed the Damia Bridge established itself on the east bank.
 Engineers began constructing a new bridge, and the force advanced east to the Musri junction.
 After taking Musri, their intended advance south to Karameh was repulsed by the northern brigade of the Jordanian 1st Division.